 If a full five-day writing week is not possible right now, or you just need a boost while you tackle your latest writing project, these one-day courses are aimed at writers who already have a work in progress, or a current working practise and would like a concentrated bolt of creative inspiration to get themselves back on track.
 Sessions include a guest speaker who will speak to the themes of the day, and often feature agents and editors to give inside advice on how to get your work out there.
 Sessions are delivered via Zoom webinar, so you can take the day at your own pace, without the pressure of having your video or camera on.
 Sessions are also recorded so if you are only able to attend part of the day, the other sessions will be available to view for a fortnight after the course.

-Online Writing Day: Copywriting
+Online Writing Day: Create a Sustainable Writing Habit

-Online Writing Day: Poetry with Richard Scott
+Online Writing Day: Making Progress with your Novel-in-Progress

 How I Write